Why Should I Use Version Control in Project Management Software?

 The risk of working from the wrong file is extremely high when you have multiple revisions and no effective means of controlling versions.
 And every time someone works from the wrong file, you’re wasting time, creating rework, and increasing the risk of errors being included in the final product.

-File versioning tools not only make it clear which file is the latest version, but they also allow you to go back and restore previous versions.
+File versioning tools not only make it clear which file is the latest version but also allow you to go back and restore previous versions.

 Benefits of project management software with version control